danielpmorton/pyastrobee/readme.md

 - [ ] See if it is possible to get URDFs working with multiple textures

 ### Done:
+- [X] Simple motion/trajectory planning
+- [X] Integrate new pose and transformation code into astrobee class
+- [X] Switch over to pytransform3d for rotations/transformations
+- [X] Understand which joint indices on the astrobee correspond to which locations (and which are fixed / not usable)
+- [X] Figure out a way to move the astrobee in space (not via controlling a joint)
+- [X] Get a feel for how pybullet controls robot links.
+Write helper functions to control joints
 - [X] Completely remove the astrobee_media submodule and any reference to it?
 - [X] Reduce the amount of hardcoded directory/file locations (especially absolute paths)
 - [X] Figure out how to work with relative file paths in the urdf/xacro/xml files